Credit Card Attack Plan

 • Balance Transfer Card.
 If you qualify for a balance transfer card, it might be a good option.
 You want a card with a 0% interest offer for at least 12 months.
 This will allow you to pay down the debt without being saddled by interest.

 • Avalanche Method.
-Make a list of your debts with the highest APR to the lowest APR.
+Make a list of your debts from the highest APR (interest rate) to the lowest APR (interest rate).
 Pay down the highest first, then work your way down.

 • Snowball Method.
 With the snowball method, you pay down the smallest debt first, then work your way up to the largest.
 This strategy’s strength is in the motivation you get from seeing progress.